rymo4/oneway/README.md

 The configuration file follows this format:
 N: number of segments
-B: number of blocks per segment
+N integers: the length of each segment
-Followed by the capacity of each parking lot (excluding the first one and the last one)
+N-1 integers: the capacity of each parking lot (excluding the first one and the last one)

 The timing file follows this format: